AdobeDocs/commerce-admin.en/help/inventory-management/migrate.md

 MCOM provides extensive features and services for advanced omnichannel order management, global inventory and multisourcing, store to warehouse fulfillment, and centralized customer service.
 For a complete list of features, see the [MCOM Feature list][2].

-[!DNL Inventory Management] extends existing [!DNL Commerce] features with additional options to track in-flight orders, on-hand inventory, available inventory for a stock, and APIs for extension development.
+[!DNL Inventory Management] extends existing [!DNL Commerce] features with additional options to track in-process orders, on-hand inventory, available inventory for a stock, and APIs for extension development.

 ## [!DNL Inventory Management] modules